Israel trims funds to Palestinians over militant casualties

 The sum Israel said it would trim as of February was $138 million - reflecting prisoner payouts by the PA during 2018.

-The total amount of money witheld now equals some 6.8% of tax funds due the PA.
+The total amount of money withheld now equals some 6.8% of tax funds due to the PA.
 The full remittances make up around half of the budget of the PA, which exercises limited self-rule in the Israeli-occupied West Bank.

+“For too long, we allowed the PA to pay salaries to terrorists.
+That party is over,” Deputy Israeli Defence Minister Avi Dichter said on Twitter.

 The United States passed legislation last year to sharply reduce aid to the PA unless it stopped the stipends.
 The measure, known as the Taylor Force Act, was named after a 29-year-old American military veteran fatally stabbed by a Palestinian while visiting Israel in 2016.